The Ultimate Luxury Adventure in Thailand

 Heritage tour

-Fine dining is reimagined at Jampa.
-Cooking local ingredients and fighting food waste is the modus operandi.
-Set amid a verdant garden, this elegant dining concept is a fabulous place to celebrate your final days in Thailand.
-Organic produce is harvested locally every day to serve its ever-changing menus; before you dine, take a tour of the gardens with a cocktail in hand to see where your meal was grown.
+Fine dining is reimagined at Jampa, a Michelin Green Star Phuket restaurant where local ingredients and low-waste cooking are the modus operandi.
+Set amid a verdant garden, this elegant dining concept is a lovely place to celebrate your final days in Thailand.
+Organic produce is harvested locally each day for its ever-changing menus.
+Before you dine, take a tour of the gardens with a cocktail in hand to see where your meal was grown.

 Enjoy luxurious exclusivity at the world’s first floating beach club.
-Lounge on the pool decks, chic daybeds beneath the sun, or sample the cocktails crafted by mixologists behind the bar.
-As evening draws closer, the skies will turn to shades of pink, red, orange and yellow, and you will have the best seat in the sea to watch the sun set over the ocean.
+Lounge on the pool decks, relax on chic daybeds beneath the sun, or sample cocktails crafted by the mixologists at the bar.
+As evening draws in, the Andaman Sea becomes the setting for a spectacular sunset with the sky turning shades of pink, red, orange and yellow.
+From here, you will have one of the best seats on the water to take it all in.

 Take a cultural journey across Phuket

-With your private guide explore Phuket’s historic quarter.
-Chinese influences shaped much of this island’s identity and on this tour you will see Phuket’s oldest Chinese shrine alongside Sino-Portuguese buildings that tell a story of the region’s diverse history.
-Sample tropical fruits in a local market before dinner and cocktails is served to round off the day.
+With your private guide, set out on a Phuket Old Town tour through the island’s historic quarter.
+Chinese influences have shaped much of Phuket’s identity, and along the way you will see the island’s oldest Chinese shrine alongside Sino-Portuguese buildings that tell the story of its diverse past.
+Sample tropical fruits in a local market before rounding off the day with dinner and cocktails.

 Our trip to Thailand and Indonesia was beyond our expectations.
 We saw temples, had a private cooking lesson from local grandmas, experienced intimate moments with rescued elephants, walked across the bridge at the River Kwai, rode a Vespa through the countryside of Chang Mai, looked out over the Golden Triangle, snorkeled with sea turtles and giant manta rays, walked among…